Here is a look at the life of former Vermont Governor Howard Dean.

 Education: Yale University, B.A., 1971; Albert Einstein College of Medicine, M.D., 1978

-On November 19, 2003 , the Pentagon announces that Charles Dean's remains are believed to have been recovered in Southeast Asia.
+On November 19, 2003, the Pentagon announced that remains believed to be those of Charles Dean were recovered in Southeast Asia.

 1983-1986 - Serves in the Vermont House of Representatives.

 1985 - Is elected assistant minority leader in the Vermont House of Representatives.